 IS IT WORTH IT?

-For me it’s a yes!
+For me, it’s a yes!
 It was a unique and fun date night for us.
-This is something new.
-At first, I only thought it will be just like those other typical horror houses but it was not.
+Tipsy Tales is something new.
+At first, I only thought it would be just like those other typical horror houses, but it was not.
 It was so much more.
-I love their little surprises like coming out of nowhere and seperating us from each other.
-My boyfriend even told me that he got seperated from his group and he was all alone with the kapre.
-And, of course, what differs it from those horror houses, is their lovely storyline, plot twists and great actors.
-I honestly wanted to try it again because I’m so eager to know what will be the ending if I choose the other choice.
+I love their little surprises like coming out of nowhere and separating us from each other.
+My boyfriend even told me that he got separated from his group, and he was all alone with the kapre.
+And, of course, what differs it from those horror houses, is their lovely storyline, plot twists, and great actors.
+I honestly wanted to try it again because I’m so eager to know what the ending will be if I choose the other choice.
 (I’m sorry I don’t want to spoil anything).

-I know that the regular ticket of P2,000 is a little steep that why I adviced you to already try it now until they still have promos.
+I understand that the regular ticket of P2,000 is a little steep.
+That’s why I advised you to try it already now until they still have promos.

-Have you experience Tipsy Tales?
+Have you experienced Tipsy Tales?
 Or wanted to try it soon?
 Let’s talk in the comment section below!